These are instructions on how to root Xolo Q700 (running on android 4.2) smartphone using Motochopper Tool on Windows Computer.

 (Developer Options are hidden for Android 4.2.2 and above.
 Go to Settings > About Phone > Built Number > Tap on it 5-8 times to display this option).

 Optional: You can also verify the root status of your device by using the Root Checker App.

 [*] No data loss process: Your Phone Data like contacts, pictures, videos, music and etc will be not affected with the above method.

 [*] Warranty Void: Your Xolo Q700 phone Warranty may be Void after following the above tutorial.

 [*] How to Unroot?
 To unroot, Open SuperSU > Settings > Full Unroot.

 [*] Xolo Stock Firmware: If you are looking for the Original Stock Firmware then head over to the Download Xolo Stock Firmware page.

-[*] Credits: The Motochopper tool was provided by Dan Rosenberg (XDA Developer).
-So, full credits for the motochopper tool goes to him for sharing the toolkit for free.
+[*] Credits: The Motochopper Tool was created and distributed by Dan Rosenberg (XDA Developer).
+So, full credit goes to him for sharing the toolkit for free.